kunal-agarwal1/Wave/README.md

 **Wave** is a contact information exchange application for iOS.

-Submitted by: **Kunal Agarwal, Denmar Feliciano, Zachary Pinto, Sam**
+Submitted by: **Kunal Agarwal, Denmar Feliciano, Zachary Pinto, Sam Paul**

 Time spent: **25 - 30** hours spent in total